What is an outright gift of cash?

 Most donors make an outright gift by writing a check payable to Skidmore College and mailing it to us.
 You may also make a cash gift using your credit card

-Susan McNeil would like to make an immediate $15,000 gift to Skidmore College.
-Susan could write a check for this amount and earn a charitable deduction equal to $15,000.
-Alternatively, Susan could make a gift using her credit card by calling us on the phone, responding to a mailing, or by donating online through our website.
+Kristi Duke would like to make an immediate $15,000 gift to Skidmore College.
+Kristi could write a check for this amount and earn a charitable deduction equal to $15,000.
+Alternatively, Kristi could make a gift using her credit card by calling us on the phone, responding to a mailing, or by donating online through our website.
 Gifts of checks and gifts made via credit cards are considered cash gifts.

-- Susan will gain the satisfaction of making a $15,000 gift to Skidmore.
+- Kristi will gain the satisfaction of making a $15,000 gift to Skidmore.